 In my neck of the woods, we have a site called Richmond Parcel Mapper that’s simply a map of properties that links to tax records.

-If you can find a similar online tax record resource for your market, it’ll help you out BIG TIME.
-Literally, this is driving for dollars in the comfort of your own home (attention to your appearance is not required – hello PJs).
+If you can find a similar online tax record resource for your market, it’ll help you out BIG TIME in finding off-market real estate.
+Literally, this is driving for dollars in the comfort of your own home (attention to your appearance is not required – hellooooo PJs).

-Once you pull up the tax records for a particular property, copy down the mailing address for the owner, then send them a direct mail piece or look up their phone # or social media profile and reach out to see if they’d be interested in selling!
+Once you pull up the tax records for a particular property, copy down the mailing address for the owner, then send them a direct mail piece or look up their phone number or social media profile and reach out to see if they’d be interested in selling their real estate property!

 Again, remember – this is not a super scalable model where you can do mass marketing.
 It’s a way to really zero in on your target properties and do extensive research on them before approaching the sellers or after you’ve already found a motivated seller and need to formulate your offer.